jeyefendi/js_map/README.md

 # MAP

+>method creates a new array populated with the results of calling a provided function on every element in the calling array.

-* creates a new array from calling a function for every array element.
+* creates a new array from calling a function for every array element

-* calls a function once for each element in an array.
+* calls a function once for each element in an array

-* does not execute the function for empty elements.
+* does not execute the function for empty elements

 * does not change the original array